rubymonsters/ruby-for-beginners/48_libraries.md

 However, our person object could freely give them an encrypted version of it.

-Actually, this is pretty similar to how authentication often times works:
+Actually, this is pretty similar to how authentication often times works in real web applications:

 Applications do not store your actual password in plain text (hopefully!).
 That way, if, for some reason, they get hacked, attackers wouldn't have your actual password.
 Instead they store an ecrypted version of the password.